Hangzhou Zhejiang, China Travel Guide

 Choosing where to stay in Hangzhou significantly influences your experience.
 Each neighborhood offers distinct character, amenities, and proximity to attractions.

-Most areas in Hangzhou are safe.
-West Lake is excellent for attractions.
+Most places in Hangzhou are safe.
+West The loch is excellent for attractions.
 City Center offers quick metro access.
 Binjiang is accessible via metro but farther from traditional sites.
 Tea villages are remote from city center attractions.

-West Lake is generally quiet away from main roads.
+West The lake itself is generally quiet away from main roads.
 Wulin Square can be noisy.
 Qinghefang is lively.
 Binjiang is quiet in residential areas.
-Longjing Village is very quiet.
+Longjing Village is very calm.

 Smart booking strategies secure preferred accommodation at favorable rates.